stackhpc/stackhpc-kayobe-config/doc/source/configuration/monitoring.rst

 SMART Drive Monitoring
 =======================
 StackHPC kayobe config also includes drive monitoring for spinning disks and NVME's.
-After pulling in the latest changes into your local kayobe config, reconfigure prometheus and Grafana
+After pulling in the latest changes into your local kayobe config, reconfigure Prometheus and Grafana

 .. code-block:: console